eddiesTime/sme_app/raw_documentation.md

 In the UI, the `WeatherBloc` is implemented inside the `Weather` widget.
 You get a reference to the BLoC by using `getIt`.
 For the representation of the UI depending on the `WeatherBloc state`, a `StreamBuilder` [[@StreamBuilderClassWidgets]](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) is used.

-`StreamBuilder` is a widget that takes in a Stream, in this case, `_weatherBloc.weatherEntity` and builds the UI whenever a value is emitted by the stream.
+`StreamBuilder` is a widget that takes in a stream, in this case, `_weatherBloc.weatherEntity` and builds the UI whenever a value is emitted by the stream.
 The new value is represented by an `AsyncSnapshot`[[@AsyncSnapshotClassWidgets]](https://api.flutter.dev/flutter/widgets/AsyncSnapshot-class.html).

 An `AsyncSnapshot` is a representation of the current state of the asynchronous data.
 Depending on the asynchronous data, the UI is built.